Chapter 11: Drinks

 The House of Machines

-The House of Machines was created to be the essential bricks-and-mortar meeting house for a community, a beacon against the white noise of everyday life.
-It’s the personification of many passions: All things finely curated, well crafted and purposefully made.
+The House of Machines was created to be the essential brick-and-mortar meeting house for it's community, a beacon against the white noise of everyday life.
+It’s the personification of many passions: all things finely curated, well crafted, and purposefully made.

 Why go?